-About 58.0% of workers in careers related to metallurgical engineering obtain at least master's degree.
-See the chart below for the most common degree level workers in metallurgical engineering have received.
+About 58.0% of workers in careers related to metallurgical engineering obtain at least master's degrees.
+The chart below shows what degree level those who work in metallurgical engineering have obtained.

 Graduates have found jobs in all types of companies that work with metals.
 This could include cars, bikes, buildings, but even something like a toothpaste tube.
 As a metallurgic engineer you could work in research and development, production, design, or manufacturing.